protectwise/troika/BUILD_NOTES.md

 ...and then manually push to GitHub when you're ready (don't forget to push the tag!)

-At this point Travis CI will build and test the new tagged version, but it is _not_ currently set up to publish the results to the NPM registry; for the time being that will be a manual process.
+At this point the CI will build and test the new tagged version, but it is _not_ currently set up to publish the results to the NPM registry; for the time being that will be a manual process.
 To do that:

  - Make sure the tagged commit is checked out, with no extra files hanging around